clintlord-church/icscon-agentic-patterns-autogen/README.md

  This project depends on pyenv and pipenv.
 To install the dependencies, run the following commands:

     pipenv install --python=$(pyenv which python)

+## Docker

+For AutoGen to execute code it used Docker.
+You will need to have Docker installed and running before you can run the coder agent demo.